wasowski/clafer-vim/README.md

 	:PluginUpdate

-To uninstall, remove the line from `.vimrc` first, then restart vim and run
+To uninstall, remove the clafer-vim line from `.vimrc` first, then restart vim and run

 	:PluginClean